 Physicists have often expressed the wish for a quantum theory without observers, i.e., a formulation of quantum theory that is not fundamentally about what observers will see if they carry out certain experiments, but instead about an objective reality.
 In such a theory, the quantum formalism gets derived (from the laws governing the objective reality) rather than postulated.
 One quantum theory without observers was presented by Ghirardi, Rimini, and Weber

 Consciousness spreading upward and downward, backward and forward in time relies on the nature of numbers and their importance to understanding the Universe through conscious and unconscious quantification of our surroundings.
 How many dimensions are there anyway?
-The classification of the finite simple groups is a unique theorem in mathematics that describes what all the finite simple groups look like.
-The 26 sporadic groups are finite simple groups that are unrelated to the infinite families, the Monster group being the largest.
+The classification of the finite simple groups is a unique mathematical theorem that describes what all the finite simple groups look like.
+The 26 sporadic groups are finite simple groups unrelated to the infinite families, the Monster group being the largest.
 The way I understand it is that the members of the Monster group create a symmetry group of some structure that repeats itself with 196 883 dimensions.
-In my mind I have the image of every footstep I took, every distance traveled in the air, on the sea, underground and around the globe since birth, retracing them would form a web-like monster life structure with real-life events that I imagine could be mathematically described as spacetime points.
-According to the Ghirardi, Rimini and Weber theory, “the world is made of flashes (events in spacetime) and the wave function serves as the tool to generate the ‘law of evolution’ for the flashes”.
+In my mind, I have the image of every footstep I took, every distance traveled in the air, on the sea, underground, and around the globe since birth; retracing them would form a web-like monster life structure with real-life events that I imagine could be mathematically described as spacetime points.
+According to the Ghirardi, Rimini, and Weber theory, “the world is made of flashes (events in spacetime), and the wave function serves as the tool to generate the ‘law of evolution’ for the flashes.”

-Is every step I make part of an already defined course of events or a truly random balancing act between non-locality and causality?
-In our empirical inquiry into the nature of matter, there seems to be no place for the study of consciousness and time.
-Why is it that we can physically touch neither consciousness nor time, still we feel them both through our body and mind?
+Is every step I make part of an already-defined course of events or a random balancing act between non-locality and causality?
+In our empirical inquiry into the nature of matter, there seems to be no place to study consciousness and time.
+Why can we physically touch neither consciousness nor time, but still, we feel them both through our body and mind?
 “If no one asks me, I know: If I wish to explain it to one that asketh, I know not” (The confessions of Saint-Augustine, translated by Edward Pusey).
 Within the realm of perceptions stands the mystery of time and consciousness.
-I found it interesting that scientists rely on reason and empirical evidence but still follow their intuition to go on in their quest for answers.
+I found it interesting that scientists rely on reason and empirical evidence but still follow their intuition in their quest for answers.
 Netta Engelhardt and Gary T. Horowitz mentioned that the principle they employ is intuitive.
 What does that mean when scientists say “this or that agrees with intuition”?
 Theorists and artists alike pursue an ideal truth.
 There is indeed an intangible line between truth and reality.
 A truth that is proved and demonstrated through empirical experimentation becomes part of reality.
-In the long and complex process that leads to uncovering new realities, those who wish to harness the power of their imagination are engaged in a dialogue on an unsteady path.
+In the long and complex process that leads to uncovering new realities, those who wish to harness the power of their imagination are engaged in a dialogue on a rocky path.